-Chapter 5 presents the experiments, results, and conclusions.
+Chapter 5 describes the contributions achieved so far.
+It presents the experiments, results, and conclusions.

-Chapter 6 concludes this research project and presents propositions for future work
+Chapter 6 describes the plan we expect to follow to concludes this research project and presents propositions for future work

 Background and Related Concepts

 This Chapter introduces Document Intelligence Systems and their applications to downstream tasks such as document layout analysis, visual information extraction, document visual question answering, document image classification, and page stream segmentation.
 In addition, it reviews some traditional and Deep Learning techniques used to extract visual and textual features.
 Finally, it presents the most recent works developed.